lygitdata/GarmentIQ/README.md

 ## What Are the Key Features of GarmentIQ?

 GarmentIQ uses computer vision and models like tinyViT, BiRefNet, and HRNet to classify garments, remove backgrounds, and detect key features with precision.
-It turns expert know-how into an intuitive measurement system—no coding required.
+It turns expert know-how into an intuitive measurement system - no intensive coding required.
 Fully modular and customizable, it adapts to your workflows while delivering fast, accurate results out of the box.

 | Feature | Web Demo |
 |---------|----------|